North Argentina: A Mind-Blowing, 9-Day Argentina Road Trip Itinerary

 Days 3 and 4: Humahuaca, Tilcara and Purmamarca

 Get back in your car and return the same way you came, stopping along the way to have lunch in the photogenic town of Humahuaca.
-The restaurant Pachamanka (Buenos Aires 457) serves great tamales and traditional dishes.
+The restaurant Pachamanka (Buenos Aires 457) serves great tamales and traditional dishes on colourful tables.

-You can pick up handcrafted goods here including blankets and rugs, pottery, clothing and ornaments.
-There’s certainly no lack of options for authentic souvenirs in north Argentina.
+You can pick up a range of handcrafted goods here in Humahuaca including blankets and rugs, pottery, clothing and ornaments.
+We bought a colourful handwoven rug from one of the many vendors.

 A colorful storefront with traditional textiles and handicrafts displayed outside.
 The sign above reads "Despensa Popular Marcos" in bold letters, indicating a general store.
 The store is in North Argentina.
 Humahuaca in the north of Argentina is famous for its handcrafted goods.